 - Provide continuous monitoring.
 An inmate under traditional suicide watch typically is checked on by corrections staff every fifteen minutes.
 Even with this intense effort by corrections facilities, inmates still have ample time to commit or attempt suicide.
 Monitoring technology can provide continuous surveillance to supplement the visual inspections and alert officers quickly to any attempt.

 - Fewer people needed to staff suicide watch.
-By installing these devices, prisons may be able to reduce the number of officers needed to monitor prisoners, freeing staff for other corrections tasks.
+By installing these devices, prisons may be able to reduce the number of officers needed to monitor those on suicide watch, freeing staff for other corrections tasks.

-- Watch more prisoners at risk.
-An automated system could be installed to monitor inmates who are at high risk, such as those on suicide watch or new prisoners awaiting trial.
+- Watch more persons at risk.
+An automated system could be installed to monitor inmates who are at high risk, such as those on suicide watch or new persons awaiting trial.

 About the System